cesiu/SmartRochambeau/README.md

 different AI opponents, developed as an individual project for Professor Gudrun Socher's CPE 305 at Cal Poly, Fall 2016.

+Only SmartRochambeau.jar is required to run the game.

 SmartRochambeau can be run by double clicking on the JAR or from the command line using java -jar SmartRochambeau.jar.